Dental crowns and bridges

 The procedure’s first phase consists of grinding the tooth to create the necessary space for the new dental crown, which is then made to perfectly match the color and shape of your natural teeth.
 The crown can be made of various materials, with the most common being a combination of porcelain and metal or all-ceramic materials.

 When we find that the damaged tooth lacks sufficient structure for the dental crown and is root-filled, it is sometimes necessary to attach a pillar to the root.
 The crown is then attached to the pillar that is either made of metal or a ceramic material.
-When everything fits our stringent quality and safety tests at our clinic, the crown is fixed by using a dental cement that holds the crown in place.
+When everything fits, the crown is fixed by using a dental cement that holds the crown in place.

 Detailed steps for placing a dental crown

-It usually takes two visits to Tandestetik Stockholm to complete your treatment.
-When we pace a crown over a natural tooth, it always involves several key steps:
+It usually takes two visits to Tandestetik Stockholm to complete your treatment and the steps are:

 - We make an impression of your tooth to create its exact model.
 We can make the impression either through the use of a mold or by digitally scanning the tooth.

 - To protect your tooth while the permanent crown is being made, a temporary crown is placed on the core thus avoiding any discomfort.
-Making your permanent crown usually takes less than 2 weeks.
+Making your permanent crown usually takes 1 week.

 If you are unfortunate and lose multiple teeth due to injury or gum disease, and implants do not provide us with what we consider as a viable, long-term option, we can often create a permanent bridge to restore your smile.
 The bridge will fill the gap in your denture, while often reinforcing and preventing the potential repositioning of your remaining teeth.
-When one or more of your teeth are missing, a bridge is the solution used as a replacement.
 The adjacent teeth, which need to be healthy, are used as the support and attachment for your fixed bridge.
 The support teeth are ground in a way similar to when making a dental crown.

 The dental, or fixed bridge, typically consists of two or more specially fitted crowns that are placed on the abutment, or anchoring teeth, on either side of the space that is formed by your missing tooth or teeth.
 Fixed bridges are strong and reliable and in our experience, most often feel and look very much like natural teeth.
 That is their great advantage for our patients.